sippi32/Dev_Phase_Habit_Tracker/README.md

 Welcome to my very first application.
 A Habit Tracker.
 Creating this habit tracker was very, very challenging to me but I think that I have learned a lot during the process.

+Created with Visual Studio Code, Python 3.11.1, MySQL Workbench and as GUI Tkinter.

 The aim is to create a habit tracker that allows different users to track their habits at different time intervals.
 New users can register and existing users can log in with their username and password.
 The following sample users with passwords can be used for testing purposes:

 ![grafik](https://user-images.githubusercontent.com/131082327/235941616-b0fa93da-2a60-4e96-aebc-20e708c11474.png)